The competitors age is as of December 31, 2019.

 3. The minimum mark to receive a gold medal in competitive classes is 80.

-4. The minimum mark to win a scholarship is 85 in competitive classes.
+4. The minimum mark to win a scholarship and to be recommended to the Provincial Music Festival is 85 in competitive classes.

 5. The adjudicator will discuss the performance of each participant but only the marks of the medal winners will be publicly announced.
 All participants will receive the adjudicator's written comments.